johnsrj/PLEWD/README.md

 ### Support or Contact

-Having trouble with Pages?
+Having trouble with our project?
 Talk to us:

 Will Freitas: wdvcf.eng16@uea.edu.br